current grad students

-I am a first year M.A. student.
-I received my B.A. in English with a minor in Art History from Kent State University in 2011.
-I am interested in modernism, gender studies, and Marxism.
+I am a second-year M.A. with a B.A. in English from Kent State University (2011).
+I am interested in modern and postmodern American literature.

-I'm a first year M.A. student with a B.A. in both English and History from the College of Mount Saint Joseph in Cincinnati (2012).
-My interests include post-colonial theory/literature, speculative fiction, post-modernism, and the international politics of language.
+I'm a second year M.A. student with a B.A. in both English and History from the College of Mount Saint Joseph in Cincinnati (2012).
+My interests include science fiction and fantasy, Bloomsbury, and post-colonial studies.

 I am a second year M.A. student focusing on postwar American literature and new media.
 I received my B.A. in English from Ohio University in 2011.